 Thioesterases, which catalyze the hydrolysis of acyl-ACP (acyl carrier protein) during type II fatty acid synthesis, determine both fatty acid chain length and overall yields[1]–[3].
 The goal of this study is to classify plant acyl-ACP Thioesterases (TE) based on their substrate specificity.
 Primary sequence information and machine learning have been widely used to classify proteins into known families/classes [4]–[7].
 Here, we present a stacked ensemble framework that comprises of three base models which rely on Support Vector Machines [8] and a meta learner which uses a majority voting criterion to predict the substrate specificities of TEs using their primary sequences as features.
 The heterogeneity among our base models in the ensemble is governed by the different feature representation techniques used to encode the primary sequences of the enzymes.
 Ensemble methods are known to provide more robust and accurate predictions [9]–[11] compared to any individual model on small training samples which we will eventually illustrate through this study.
 Our ensemble framework achieves a mean cross validation accuracy of 0.777 across 10,000 simulations of this study using different training and validation sets.

+I would also add the current range of the model and that our goal is to get the model to be within the range of 70 – 90%.

+I would then add the two topics we discussed to get the model to this point: 1) automatic feature selection and 2) linear regression classification.

 Methods